SelesAbraham/email_automation/README.md

 In this repository, there exist two files:

 - Python script which is used to send email using SMTP server
-- JenkinsFile which is used to pass the parameters and trigger the Python script
+- Jenkinsfile which is used to pass the parameters and trigger the Python script

-Note: I have setup a Gmail test account, for Gmail SMTP server to work, it is important to enable [security settings](https://support.google.com/accounts/answer/185833) in your gmail account.
+>NOTE: I have setup a Gmail test account, for Gmail SMTP server to work, it is important to enable [security settings](https://support.google.com/accounts/answer/185833) in your gmail account.

 ## How to use?